dinkoosmankovic/arm-simulation/README.md

 ## Starting

-Open in VSCode and use devcontainer (F1 -> Rebuild and Reopen in Container)
+Open in VSCode and use devcontainer (F1 -> Rebuild and Reopen in Container).
+Before this, prepare the usual devcontainer environment with VSCode and Docker.

 Wait for the devconatainer to start.
 Open another terminal in VSCode and build the project using:
 ```